dsa-ou/allowed/README.md

 nbqa allowed path/to/notebook1.ipynb path/to/notebook2.ipynb ...
 nbqa allowed path/to/folder
 ```
-The latter will check all notebooks in that folder and its subfolder.
+The latter will check all notebooks in that folder and its subfolders.
 With `nbqa`, reports state which line of which code cell uses a disallowed construct,
 like `path/to/notebook1.ipynb:cell_13:5: ...`, which helps find the issue more quickly.